masterbioinfo/projetwalker/Doc/tuto.md

 ```
 !nano <file_name.yml>
 ```
-The .yml file contains all the information above:
+The .yml template file contains all the following informations :
 ```
 _description: This file defines a titration's initial parameters.
 name: Unnamed Titration